A Survey on 3D Gaussian Splatting: Background

 $\bullet$~\textbf{3D Gaussian Splatting: Best-of-Both Worlds.} 3D GS~\cite{kerbl20233d} is an explicit radiance field with the advantages of implicit radiance fields.
-Concretely, it leverages the strengths of both paradigms by utilizing \textit{learnable} 3D Gaussians \redtext{as the basis elements of $\text{DataStructure}$.
-Note that 3D GS encodes the opacity $\alpha$ directly for each Gaussian, as opposed to approaches of first establishing density $\sigma$ and then computing opacity based on that density.} As in previous reconstruction work, 3D Gaussians are optimized under the supervision of multi-view images to represent the scene.
+Concretely, it uses the strengths of both paradigms by utilizing \textit{learnable} 3D Gaussians as the basis elements of $\text{DataStructure}$.
+Note that 3D GS encodes the opacity $\alpha$ directly for each Gaussian, as opposed to approaches of first establishing density $\sigma$ and then computing opacity based on that density.
+As in previous reconstruction work, 3D Gaussians are optimized under the supervision of multi-view images to represent the scene.
 Such a 3D Gaussian based differentiable pipeline combines the benefits of neural network based optimization and explicit, structured data storage.
 This hybrid approach aims to achieve real-time, high-quality rendering and requires less training time, particularly for complex scenes and high-resolution outputs.
+In addition, from a differentiable rendering perspective, 3D GS complements mesh-based differentiable rasterizers such as nvdiffrast~\cite{laine2020modular}, which operate on explicit triangle meshes using high-performance modular rasterization primitives.